-So if you are fond of sand and sun combination, you must visit this place.
-And not just the mouth of this river is stunning, you’ll find a lot of nice places all across the Neretva valley.
-Our Norin river kayaking tour is organized in one of the wildest parts of the Neretva valley – the Norin river.
+So if you are fond of the sand and sun combination, you must visit this place.
+And not just the mouth of this river is stunning, you’ll find a lot of nice places all across the Neretva Valley.
+Our Norin River kayaking tour is organized in one of the wildest parts of the Neretva Valley – the Norin River.

-Just 10 minutes of driving away from the Neretva river delta, you’ll find a beautiful landscape of 7 Bacina lakes.
-These lakes are located near the city of Ploce and they are the unique place of intact nature.
-We organize our Bacina lakes kayaking tour there and every guest we had on the tour was simply stunned by the Bacina lakes.
+Just 10 minutes of driving away from the Neretva River delta, you’ll find a beautiful landscape of 7 Bacina lakes.
+These lakes are located near the city of Ploce and they are a unique place of intact nature.
 The good thing about the lakes is that they are not crowded even during the high season.

 Makarska Riviera is yet another part you need to go through to reach the city of Split.
 You’ll pass through it if you haven’t chosen the motorway option in the city of Ploce.
-Makarska Riviera is a combination of Biokovo mountain and the Adriatic Sea.
+Makarska Riviera is a combination of Biokovo Mountain and the Adriatic Sea.
 This whole route has been proclaimed as one of the most scenic driving routes in Croatia.
 And let us just say that Makarska Riviera beaches are simply amazing and you need to take a swim or visit at least one of these beaches.
-Two of our adventure tours are being organized on Makarska Riviera – sunset sea kayaking tour and night kayaking tour.

-Biokovo nature park is another cool part to visit on your journey from Dubrovnik to Split.
+Biokovo Nature Park is another cool part to visit on your journey from Dubrovnik to Split.
 If you are a hiking enthusiast, this is a must-visit place for you.
-Even if you are not, there is a road going through the park and you can come to the highest peak of this mountain by your car.
+Even if you are not, there is a road going through the park and you can come to the highest peak of this mountain in your car.
 Be advised that the road to it is pretty narrow so you need to be somewhat of a skilled driver to embark on this adventure.
-The entrance fee for Biokovo nature park is 50 HRK per adult person.
+The entrance fee for Biokovo Nature Park is approx. 10 euros per adult person.
 You don’t need to pay extra for your car.
-While in the park, we suggest you visit the famous Biokovo skywalk attraction and Vosac peak.
+While in the park, we suggest you visit the famous Biokovo Skywalk attraction and Vosac Peak.

 mljet national park – the only national park in southern croatia

-Not whole area of Mljet island is a national park but the whole island is worth exploring.
+Not the whole area of Mljet Island is a national park but the whole island is worth exploring.
 Mljet is not so large and theoretically, you can see a lot in only one day.
-We spend 2 days on Mljet island last year and we can’t wait to get back again.
+We spent 2 days on Mljet island last year and we can’t wait to get back again.